 Charles Manson (born November 12, 1934) is an American criminal who spearheaded a murderous campaign with his followers, the Manson Family cult, that would make him one of the most infamous figures in criminal history.
 Notoriously connected to the brutal slayings of actress Sharon Tate and other Hollywood residents, Manson was never actually found guilty of committing the murders himself.
 However, the heinous crimes he inspired others to commit made his name synonymous with the living embodiment of evil.
 (Source)

-The made-for-television mini-series Helter Skelter is follows the search for and prosecution of Charles Manson and his “family” after the brutal murder of actress Sharon Tate.
+The made-for-television mini-series Helter Skelter follows the search for and prosecution of Charles Manson and his “family” after the brutal murder of actress Sharon Tate.
 Based on the book by prosecutor Vincent Bugliosi, the film is intense, frightening and gripping.
 Steve Railsback is excellent as the psychotic Manson.

 16. Henry: Portrait of a Serial Killer (1986)

-Henry Lee Lucas was a murderer born on August 23, 1936, in Blacksburg, Virginia.
+Henry Lee Lucas was born on August 23, 1936, in Blacksburg, Virginia.
 Born to alcoholic parents, including a mother who prostituted herself, Lucas’s sexual deviancy formed in his teen years.
 In 1960, he was sentenced for the murder of his mother.
 Paroled in 1970, Lucas went back to jail for the attempted kidnapping of a 15-year-old girl.
 Released again in 1975, he killed two more women, and was arrested in 1983.
 He confessed to murdering hundreds of people, though no proof existed beyond three known victims.
 Lucas sat on Death Row, later changed to life in prison by Texas Governor George W. Bush.
 He died in a Texas prison from natural causes on March 12, 2001.
 (Source)

 The film follows Henry (Michael Rooker) as he selects innocent victims — occasionally with his roommate Otis (Tom Towles) — and kills them, capturing their deaths on videotape.
 Many of these murders rank among the most brutal ever portrayed on film.
 Finished in 1986, the movie wasn’t released until 1990, when it was greeted with both positive reviews and considerable controversy.